Meeting point 0. The Entrance to the Cave

 Limestones are formed by calcium carbonate.
 This compound can be dissolved relatively easily in wáter, which contains carbon dioxide, CO2.
 This limestone’s feature creates a very special landscape known as karst.
 The dissolution processes inside the subsoil form caves with stalactites and stalagmites, underground passages, and so on.
 Also, on the outside, one can find many morphologies typical from this landscape.

 One of the most significant structures is that of sinkholes, in this area known as pits or ogas.
-On our way to Catohito. we will cross or go around some of them.
+On our way to Catohito with the audioguide, we will cross or go around some of them.
 Sinkholes are small geological depressions, roughly circular in shape, which are formed by the dissolution of soil’s limestone.
 In the early stages of its formation, puddles are formed by rainwater.
 The accumulated water seeps through cracks into the subsoil, dissolving the calcium carbonate from the limestone.
 This leaves clay minerals at the bottom that are not soluble in water.
 Numerous sinkholes can be found in all Lora of Valdivia.
 Some of them have been used to grow crops, because of the clay soil, which is very fertile.

 Occasionally, a sinkhole is formed by the collapse of a space in the earth, forming a funnel-shaped pit.
 Toward the south of Lora of Valdivia, close to Cantohito, you will see large sinkholes, with hazel nut, gall oak or Pyrenean oak trees that grow in the shelter of these spectacular depressions.
-The next meeting point can be found on the stone pile ahead.
+The next meeting point can be found with the audioguide on the stone pile ahead.